-Mr. Siegel noted that there were several reports for informational purposes, specifically, the Sources and Uses of Funding, Revenue and Expense Summary, VCU Health System and Financial Operations, Treasurer's Report, Agency Risk Management and Internal Controls Standards (ARMICS), Board of Visitors Fund Annual Report, and Capital Projects Update.
+Mr. Siegel noted that there were several reports for informational purposes, specifically, the Sources and Uses of Funding, Revenue and Expense Summary, VCU Health System and Financial Operations, Treasurer's Report, Capital Projects Update, and the Related Entities Annual Reports.

-A copy of the Ms. Gray and Dr. Weiss' presentation is attached hereto as Attachment A.
+A copy of Ms. Gray and Dr. Weiss' presentation is attached hereto as Attachment D and is made a part hereof.